GrantSmithDoddle/230-AS-Physiotheraphy/src/tips-from-the-physio.md

 8. Take a bath and stretch further afterwards.<br/>

 9. Sleep<br/>
-Get a good nights sleet and rest, try to aim for at least 8 hours.
+Get a good nights sleep and rest, try to aim for at least 8 hours.

 10. Training<br/>
-Recover with cross training, off feet such as a bike or swimming session with help.
+Recover with cross training, off feet such as a bike or swimming session will help.
 A gentle short recovery run when you feel up to it.

-### If you're running this weekend...
-Good Luck!
 </div>